mmeidani/mmeidani.github.io/index.md

 ## Research Interests

-My primary research interests revolve around Language Models and AI for Science.
+My primary research interests revolve around Large Language Models and AI for Science.
 Most of my works fall into one of the following categories:
-- **Language Models:** LLMs as Search Agents, LLMs for Code generation and Scientific Discovery, Multi-modal Pre-training for Math, Generative Language Models for symbolic expressions
+- **Large Language Models:** Reasoning, RL, Structured Data
-- **AI for Science:** Transformers and GNNs for Learning Physics, ML and Optimization for Scientific Discovery
+- **AI for Science:** LLMs for Math, Code, and Scientific Discovery, Evolutionary Algorithms, Quality-Diversity

 <!-- ## News